Graduate Catalog 2013-14

 Dean: Dr. Zary Mostashari

 The Center for Teaching and Learning provides a variety of programs for Marymount students and faculty that promote student success and support student learning.
-The Center is staffed by academic counselors and specialists in teaching and learning, writing, instructional technology and design, disability and access services, and advising.
-The Center offers the following services:
+The center is staffed by academic counselors and specialists in teaching and learning, writing, instructional technology and design, disability and access services, and advising.
+The center offers the following services for graduate students:

 Career advisors provide individual guidance, career advising and coaching, and vocational assessments.
 The Center for Career Services (CCS) offers frequent workshops and programs on establishing educational goals suited to career and internship plans, choosing careers, developing a résumé and cover letters, supporting internship site selection, gaining employment, and interviewing.

 Outstanding internship and field experiences for graduate students seeking hands-on experience are available throughout the Washington area with corporations, government agencies, schools, hospitals, and retail establishments.
 Depending on the degree program, the term "internship" may not always be used.
 Other terms for field experiences completed for academic credit include clinical rotations for nursing and physical therapy students, student teaching for education students seeking teaching licensure, or a practicum for students in a variety of business and human services programs.
 Noncredit internships, both paid and unpaid, are also a popular and helpful way for graduate students to gain experience in their chosen field of study.
 Information on all types of internships and field experiences is readily available on the CCS website, in the CCS's resource library, and from department chairs or program directors.